Avocado Trees That Are Cold Hardy To 15 Degrees???

 Growing Tips for cold tolerant avocados:

-These cold tolerant varieties thrive best if planted in an environment protected from wind, cold, and sun.
-Here in North Florida, partial shade is far more desirable than full sun, unlike their tropical cousins.
+Here in North Florida, partial shade for a few mid day hours is far more desirable than full sun, unlike their tropical cousins.
 A tall pine planted approximately 20' south of your new tree is sufficient for a mid-day shadow for a couple of hours.
+Think 11-2pm (natural sun time, not daylight savings time).

 It is the trees with 8-10" trunks that have survived low temperatures into the high teens -- and they DO lose about 30% of their foliage and branches at those temperatures, but have been known to grow back heartily the following year.